garoller/git-tutorial/README.md

 Type `git status` again to see the difference.

-Now that you're changes are staged, you can save them to Git, by making a **commit**.
+Now that you're changes are staged, you can save them to Git by making a **commit**.

 ```
 >> git commit -m "Add name to contributor list"